lyteword/chspurgeon-tod/volume-4/psalm-88.md

 **Verse 4.** *I am counted with them that go down into the pit.* Next to the troubles of Christ's soul, are mentioned the disgrace and ignominy to which he submitted: He who was the fountain of immortality, from whom no one could take his life, who could in a moment have commanded twelve legions of angels to his aid, or have caused heaven and earth, at a word speaking, to fly away before him, he *was counted among them that go down into the pit;* he died, to all appearance, like the rest of mankind, nay, he was forcibly put to death, as a malefactor; and seemed, in the hands of his executioners, *as a man that had no strength,* no power, or might, to help and save himself.
 His strength went from him; he became weak, and like another man.
 The people shook their heads at him, saying, "He saved others, himself he cannot save."— *Samuel Burder.*

-**Verse 4.** There is in the original an antithesis, which cannot be conveyed by mere translation, arising from the fact that the first word for man is one implying strength.— *J.A.
-Alexander.*
+**Verse 4.** There is in the original an antithesis, which cannot be conveyed by mere translation, arising from the fact that the first word for man is one implying strength.— *J. A. Alexander.*

 **Verse 5.** *Free among the dead.* In the former verse he had said that he had approached very near to death, now he is plainly dead: there he was about to be buried, here he is laid in the sepulchre: thus had his sufferings increased. *Free* is to be understood of the affairs of this life, as when it is said, Job 3:19, "And the servant is free from his master."— *Martin Bucer, 1491-1551.*